florisla/cpython/Doc/library/pathlib.rst

       >>> p = Path('docs/../setup.py')
       >>> p.resolve()
       PosixPath('/home/antoine/pathlib/setup.py')

+   In addition, case is normalized and any mapped network share's ``drive`` is replaced with its UNC path.

    If the path doesn't exist and *strict* is ``True``, :exc:`FileNotFoundError` is raised.
 If *strict* is ``False``, the path is resolved as far as possible and any remainder is appended without checking whether it exists.
 If an